JanitorLeo/Yang-li.md/Wireless-Network-Implementation-Proposal.md

 ---

 ## Understanding of Needs
-Your organization requires a modern wireless network solution that ensures complete coverage, robust security, and seamless integration with your existing infrastructure.
+MITT requires a modern wireless network solution that ensures complete coverage, robust security, and seamless integration with your existing infrastructure.
 Our proposed solution addresses these needs while incorporating the latest wireless standards to future-proof your network.

 ---